-We believe there continues to be a significant opportunity to grow our share of sales in our existing markets.
+We believe there continues to be opportunities to grow our share of sales in our existing markets.
 Given our familiarity with each of our existing markets and the favorable demographic and economic trends that are forecasted in our markets, we expect to continue to see growth in these markets.

-We also believe that we will grow our business by increasing the number of price points in our existing markets.
+We also believe that we will be able to grow our business by increasing the number of price points in our existing markets.
 We are seeing opportunities to develop properties with multiple price points and product lines in the same communities.
+As our average sale price continues to increase and we begin to sell our higher price point product, we expect that we may see a slightly lower absorption rate from product mix but believe we will continue to realize adjusted gross margins within our target range.

 We intend to expand into new markets where we identify opportunities to build homes and develop communities that meet our profit and return objectives.
-We recently entered the Denver, Colorado market and we have signed an acquisition agreement related to property in the Charlotte, North Carolina market.
+We recently entered the Denver, Colorado and Charlotte, North Carolina markets.
+We have employees in each market and expect construction to start in each market before the end of the year.
 In addition, we will continue to analyze other potential markets as we continue our efforts to expand into new geographical markets.